openstack/nova/doc/source/cells.rst

    In the future, we may add a flag to the ``nova-manage cell_v2 list_cells`` command or add another command to list hosts in a specific cell (or all cells).

+#.
+I updated the database_connection and/or transport_url in a cell using the
+   ``nova-manage cell_v2 update_cell`` command but the API is still trying to use the old settings.

+   The cell mappings are cached in the nova-api service worker so you will need to restart the worker process to rebuild the cache.
+Note that there is another global cache tied to request contexts, which is used in the nova-conductor and nova-scheduler services, so you might need to do the same if you are having the same issue in those services.
+As of the 16.0.0 Pike release there is no timer on the cache or hook to refresh the cache using a SIGHUP to the service.